tunapro1234/quick-schedule-mvp/README.md

 ## Features

 - Modern, clean UI built with Next.js and TailwindCSS
-- Planner view for selecting available time slots
+- Three-tab dashboard interface:
+  - Overview: See your current schedule at a glance
+  - Planning: Compare calendars and find overlapping availability
-- Requests view for managing and responding to scheduling requests
+  - Requests: Manage and respond to scheduling requests
+- Interactive scheduling workflow that compares two users' availability
 - Responsive design that works on mobile and desktop

 ## Getting Started with Docker